How to crochet the foundation single crochet

 Step 4: Yarn over and pull through both loops on the hook.
 This completes the single crochet portion of the Fsc and also completes the first stitch in the row.

 Step 5 & 6: Now we move on to the next stitch in the row.
-Insert the hook in the chain of the previous stitch (where you may have placed the optional marker in step 3).
+Insert the hook under both loops of the chain of the previous stitch (where you may have placed the optional marker in step 3).
 Yarn over and pull up a loop.

 Step 7: Insert hook in the left hand loop only, yarn over and pull up a loop (Chain made).
 This is the same as step 3 above.